deanrobin333/python_server_script/README.md

 - Optional:
     - `openssl` (for SSL certificates)
     - `nc` / `netcat` (for interactive testing)
-	- `ufw` - firewwall to open port 44445
+	- `ufw` - firewall to open port 44445

 - Install Python dependencies (if any):
 	- `pip install -r requirements.txt`